Interstitial Lung Disease

 • Systemic sclerosis

-Management is by removing the allergen, giving oxygen where necessary and steroids.
+Management involves removing the allergen, oxygen where necessary and steroids.

 Examples of specific causes: